RemakePlace/app/README.md

 # Re-MakePlace
-Re-MakePlace is a fork of the original MakePlace being upkept by a team of volunteers.
+Re-MakePlace is a fork of the original MakePlace application being upkept by a team of volunteers.
 This version currently works with the default online functionality, but this could change at any time - always save copies of your work locally as well.

 ### MakePlace is a standalone tool to preview, edit and share housing layouts for FFXIV.
 - Create an entire layout, instead of the in-game previewing of individual items